mbootsman/marcelbootsman.nl/content/posts/using-facetwp-to-show-featured-posts-first/index.md

 Posts need to have an extra field, where the client can indicate a post is featured.
 Since the posts already have some ACF fields, I will add the featured field to it.

 Next up is filtering the query to feed FacetWP the `$post_ids` in the right order, with featured posts first, followed by the other posts in a random order.
-I found out the `<a href="https://facetwp.com/documentation/developers/querying/facetwp_filtered_post_ids/">facetwp_filtered_post_ids</a>` filter can be used for that.
+I found out the [`facetwp_filtered_post_ids`](https://facetwp.com/documentation/developers/querying/facetwp_filtered_post_ids) filter can be used for that.

 Coding the solution
 -------------------